kenny-zetaris/Documentation/tutorial/Exercise3.rst

 We will be installing some packages to leverage the data science ecosystem in python right form within this notebook.
 So far this is typical work of a data scientist.

-Here we can download the notebook file.
+Here we can download the notebook file_.

-:download:`ScrapBook_Test.json <files/exercise3/scripts/notebook/ScrapBook_Test.json>`
+ .. _file: ./files/exercise3

 This code imports popular and freely available python data science libraries.